 GPAR is responsible for enforcing the REALTOR® Code of Ethics.
 The Code of Ethics imposes duties above and in addition to those imposed by law or regulation which apply only to real estate professionals who choose to become REALTORS®.

 If you feel there is an alleged violation of the Code of Ethics, you may file an Ethics Complaint.
 Ethics complaints must be filed within 180 days from the time the complainant knew (or reasonably should have known) that there was potentially unethical conduct or 180 days after the conclusion of the transaction or event, whichever is later.
 The Code of Ethics consists of 17 Articles.
-You must read through the articles and decide which article you feel that you were violated against and list them on the Ethics Complaint form along with narrative description of the circumstances that lead you to believe a possible violation has occurred.
+You must read through the articles and decide which article you feel that you were violated against and list them on the Ethics Complaint form along with a narrative description of the circumstances that lead you to believe a possible violation has occurred.
 The complaint will be submitted at the next scheduled Grievance Committee for their review.
-The Grievance Committee will either pass the complaint on to a Professional Standards hearing because they feel that what you allege in your complaint is found to have occurred by the Hearing Panel, that panel may have reason to find that a violation of the Code of Ethics occurred.
-Please be aware, if that occurs, your presence will be required at the hearing.

 How to file an Ethics Complaint

-Please read all material carefully, including the below links.
+Please read all material carefully, including the links below.
 Standards of Practice may only be used in support of an Article you cite.
-You also need to include copies of any pertinent documentation such as, Listing Agreements and Agreements of Sale, etc.
+You also need to include copies of any pertinent documentation such as Listing Agreements and Agreements of Sale, etc.

-- Include a typewritten summary of the events of the transaction with your packet.
+- Include a typewritten summary of the events of the transaction with your packet emailed to Cheryl

-- Once the ethics complaint is received by the Professional Standards Administrator it will be stamped and submitted to the Grievance Committee at their next scheduled meeting date.
+- Once the ethics complaint is received by Cheryl Adams, our Professional Standards Administrator, it will be stamped and submitted to the Grievance Committee at their next scheduled meeting date.